alexcasalboni/aws-lambda-power-tuning/README.md

 Once the state machine and all the Lambda Functions have been deployed, you will need to execute the state machine and provide an input object.

 You will find the new state machine [here](https://console.aws.amazon.com/states/).
 Enter the state machine named **LambdaPowerStateMachine** and click "**New execution**".
-Here you can provide the execution input, which should look like this (see section below for the full documentation):
+Here you can provide the execution input and an execution id (see section below for the full documentation):

 ```
 {
     "lambdaARN": "your-lambda-function-arn",
-    "payload": {"key1": "value1"},
     "num": 100
 }
 ```

-As soon as you click "**Start Execution**", the state machine chart will appear and you will be able to follow the execution flow.
-Here's a screenshot:
+As soon as you click "**Start Execution**", you'll be able to follow the execution flow on the state machine chart.
+Here is a sample screenshot:

 ![state-machine](state-machine-screenshot.png?raw=true)

 Once the execution has completed, you will find the execution results in the "**Output**" tab of the "**Execution Details**" section.
+The output will contain the optimal RAM configuration and its corresponding average cost per execution.

 ## State Machine Input